TECH

 📘 The Concept of Bluetooth Low Energy

-BLE, introduced as part of the Bluetooth 4.0 specification in 2010, is a wireless communication technology that provides reduced power consumption and cost while maintaining a similar communication range to Bluetooth Classic.
+BLE, introduced as part of the Bluetooth 4.0 specification in 2010, is a wireless communication technology that provides reduced power consumption and cost, which can significantly influence IoT project cost estimation, while maintaining a similar communication range to Bluetooth Classic.
 This innovation caters specifically to the growing demands of modern applications, especially in the realms of wearable devices, smart homes, and the IoT.

-BLE operates in the same 2.4 GHz ISM band as Bluetooth Classic but employs a different modulation scheme, allowing for low energy consumption.
+BLE operates in the same 2.4 GHz ISM band as Bluetooth Classic but employs a different modulation scheme, allowing for low energy consumption, which is particularly beneficial in IoT for factories where energy efficiency and cost reduction are critical.
 This technology is optimized for the periodic transfer of small amounts of data, making it ideal for devices that require long battery life and intermittent communication.

 BLE ensures efficient search and monitoring of smart home devices from your smartphone or tablet